 Artists in Residence (AiR)

 The Artist in Residence (AiR) programme provides established artists, with a strong experience in glassblowing, the opportunity to develop new ideas and skills in hot glass.
+Artists will be invited to apply for the 4-week-long residency.
 2 artists will be chosen on the basis of past work and plans for utilizing the studio at Berlin Glas e.V..

 The residency provides access to the hot glass studio on a scheduled basis, technical support and basic materials, as well as access to a personal studio space.
 The residencies are offered to professional glass artists who are expected to be proficient in glassblowing and the techniques noted in their residency application.